RAW BERMUDA HONEY

 - The Tuck shop in Southampton

-Honey is well known for it's multiple uses and is a favorite additive used to sweeten meals and food - and has been for centuries.
+Honey is well known for its multiple uses and is a favorite additive used to sweeten meals and food - and has been for centuries.
 To give you a better understanding of how it all works we need a little more information.
 Bees can and will travel up to five miles to collect the necessary resources that the hive needs to thrive.
-Although they can, they prefer to travel shorter distances and will usually forage within half a mile - depending on resource availability.
+Although they can go the distance, they prefer to travel shorter distances and will usually forage within half a mile - depending on resource availability.